micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-31-rashi_en.md

 <b>Because I was afraid, etc.</b> He answered his first [question] first for he [Lavan] had [first] said to him: “You led my daughters away,” etc.

 ### passuk 32
-<b>He shall not live.</b> It was due to this curse that Rachel died on the journey.
+<b>He shall not live.</b> It was due to this curse that Rochel died on the journey.
 <b>Here with me.</b> Of yours.

 ### passuk 33
-<b>Into Yaakov’s tent.</b> [אֹהֶל יַעֲקֹב] is the same as the tent of Rachel [It was so called] because Yaakov was constantly with her.
-This is similar to what is said: “The sons of Rachel, the wife of Yaakov”; whereas by the others it does not say: “The wife of Yaakov.”
+<b>Into Yaakov’s tent.</b> [אֹהֶל יַעֲקֹב] is the same as the tent of Rochel [It was so called] because Yaakov was constantly with her.
+This is similar to what is said: “The sons of Rochel, the wife of Yaakov”; whereas by the others it does not say: “The wife of Yaakov.”
-<b>And came into Rachel’s tent.</b> When he left Leah’s tent he returned to Rachel’s tent before searching the tent of the two handmaidens.
-Why [did he bother doing] all this [in Rachel’s tent]?
+<b>And came into Rochel’s tent.</b> When he left Leah’s tent he returned to Rochel’s tent before searching the tent of the two handmaidens.
+Why [did he bother doing] all this [in Rochel’s tent]?
 Because he knew her to be one who touches everything.

 ### passuk 34
 <b>In the camel’s saddle-pillow.</b> Meaning the same as כָּרִים וּכְסָתוֹת —pillows and mats, as Onkelos translates it בַּעֲבִיטָא דְגַמְלָא —which is a saddlebag made like a pillow.
 In Eruvin [we find:] “They enclosed it with עֲבִיטִין ” which are camels’ saddlebags, <i>bastel</i> in Old French.